SimplyTim/timbot/README.md

 TimBot is now capable to streaming music, however this feature is still in development and issues may be experienced.
-* .tim play {YouTube URL or search phrase} to play or queue a song.
+* .timplay {YouTube URL or search phrase} to play or queue a song.
-* .tim skip to skip the current song.
+* .timskip to skip the current song.
-* .tim pause to pause the current song.
+* .timpause to pause the current song.
-* .tim resume to resume a song after pausing.
+* .timresume to resume a song after pausing.
-* .tim kill to remove TimBot from a voice channel.
+* .timkill to remove TimBot from a voice channel.
-* .tim queue to view the queue of music.
+* .timqueue to view the queue of music.

+  *Note that unexpected bugs arise, due to connection problems.